Thinkmill/monorepo/README.md

 ## Dictionary

+- **single-package repo** - a repository which only contains a single package which is at the root of the repo
+- **multi-package repo** - a repository that contains multiple packages, this is also commonly referred to as a monorepo but we use multi-package repo because it more clearly describes what it is.
+This is generally linked together with a tool such as [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), [Bolt](https://github.com/boltpkg/bolt) or [Lerna](https://lerna.js.org/)
 - **release** - The combination of versioning and publishing a package or packages

-### From changesets:

 - **changeset** - an intent to release a set of packages at particular bump types with a summary of the changes made.
 Changesets are stackable, that is running `bump` will apply any number of changesets correctly.
 Changesets are used to generate further information, such as the `release information`, and the `release plan`.
 - **workspace** - a local package in a multi-package repo
 - **bump-type** - The type of change expected.
 Of type `major | minor | patch | none`, based on the change types of [semver](https://semver.org/)
 - **range-type** - The type of range a package depends on, such as `1.0.0`, `~1.0.0`, or `^1.0.0`.
 This is a subset of valid semver ranges as [defined by node](https://github.com/npm/node-semver#ranges), narrowing to ranges we can update programmatically.
 - **absolutely correct semver** - making semver versioning decisions to ensure nothing less than major is capable of breaking a consumer's code.
 Because literally any change is technically capable of breaking a user's code, absolutely correct semver requires that all changes are major changes.
 - **pragmatically correct semver** - Making semver decisions that you believe to be correct, but may be in error.
 A pragmatic assessment is likely to change with the number of users of a project, and the API surface area of the project.
 Whenever we talk about 'correct semver', we are referring to 'pragmatically correct semver'

-### from preconstruct:

-- **single-package repo** - a repository which only contains a single package which is at the root of the repo

-- **multi-package repo** - a repository that contains multiple packages, this is also commonly referred to as a monorepo but we use multi-package repo because it more clearly describes what it is.
-This is generally linked together with a tool such as [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), [Bolt](https://github.com/boltpkg/bolt) or [Lerna](https://lerna.js.org/)

 - **entrypoint** - something that is intended to be imported from outside a package with an associated source file and build types
 - **entrypoint source file** - the source file for an entrypoint that defaults to `src/index` and can be configured with the source option
 - **package** - a set of entrypoints with dependencies that is generally published to a package registry such as npm

-- **project** - the overarching structure where all Preconstruct commands are run with a set of packages and global config

-- **build type** - a file or group of files that Preconstruct outputs that is differentiated by its module type, whether it is intended for the browser or etc.

-- **externals** - modules that shouldn't be bundled and should instead be left as imports

 ## Not totally solidified thoughts on monorepo vs multi-package repo that will likely change